Automate these tasks to Scale up your Learning Management System (LMS) easier and more cost-effectively.

 Worse still, when a surge of new users sign up from a particularly effective marketing campaign, everything and everyone begins to crumble under the pressure, meaning unhappy customers and unhappy team members.
 It just ain’t sustainable.

 But that’s where LMS automation comes in.

-Automation within a Learning Management System (or other learning apps – I’m not discriminating) takes all of your repetitive tasks off of your plate.
-Not only does this reduce your administrative costs right now, but it keeps them down as you scale your LMS to support more learners.
+Automation within a Learning Management System (or other learning apps – I’m not discriminating) takes all of the repetitive tasks off of your plate.
+Not only does this reduce your administrative costs right now for immediate LMS ROI, but it keeps them down as you scale your LMS to support more learners.

 Plume has helped to build almost 200+ scalable LMS and eLearning platforms, and we’ve helped our LMS clients to automate almost anything from enrollment of learners to up-sells of their courses and products.

 Here are 8 time-consuming and repetitive business processes and how to fix them.

 1. Automate enrollment of individuals or groups of elearners